Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSuews.rst

     Model output from SUEWS (simple) using the default settings and data (click on image to make it larger).

-The graphs in the upper figure are the monthly mean energy (left) and water balance (right).
+The graphs in the upper figure are the monthly mean energy (left) and water (right) balance.
 The lower graphs show the radiation fluxes, energy fluxes, and water related outputs throughout the year.
 This plot includes a lot of data and it might be difficult to examine it in detail.